SHAKyMLRepo/Project-5-Glasses-Detection-using-Support-Vector-Machines/Readme.md

 ![alt text](Images/model2results.png)

-**Result**: The results for model 2 performs shows that the model works well for glasses and no glasses but poorly for the sunglasses class.
+**Result**: The results for model 2 performance shows that this model works well for glasses and no glasses but poorly for the sunglasses class.
 The imbalance in the dataset does indeed seem to cause bias in our model around the sunglasses class.

 ##### Model 3
 <p> For this model, class_weight will be used to try and improve accuracy for the sunglasses class by calculating weights for each class.
 The code below was used to estimate appropriate class weighting based on their frequency.</p>